KolinGuo/Matlab-Audio-Sampler/README.md

 ## Shortcoming:
   * Loop Recording only supports samples of 44.1 kHz sample rate
+  * Warning messages about the precision of timers' "StartDelay" in Command Window when user clicks the pad in Loop Recording Mode
   * GUI resizing problem on different version of Matlab and/or different operating system

 ## Sources: